 1. Update the school's anti-bullying policy to include the new definition: "Bullying is unwanted negative behaviour, verbal, psychological or physical conducted by an individual or group against another person(s) and which is repeated over time.
-It includes relational bullying, cyber-bullying and identitybased bullying such as homophobic bullying" (DES procedures, Section 2.1).
+It includes relational bullying, cyber-bullying and identity-